andrewtavis/wikirepo/README.md

 ### Upload Maps

 Similar to the potential of adding statistics through [wikirepo.data.upload](https://github.com/andrewtavis/wikirepo/blob/main/wikirepo/data/upload.py), GeoJSON map files could also be uploaded to Wikidata using appropriate arguments.
 The potential exists for a myriad of variable maps given `locations`, `depth`, `timespan` and `interval` information that would allow all wikirepo users to get the exact mapping file that they need for their given task.

+# Examples [`↩`](#contents) <a id="examples"></a>

+wikirepo can be used as a foundation for countless projects, with its usefulness and practicality only improving as more properties are added and more data is uploaded to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).

+Current usage examples include:

+- The Python package [poli-sci-kit](https://github.com/andrewtavis/poli-sci-kit) includes examples of how to use wikirepo as a basis for political election and parliamentary appointment analysis.
+Those examples can be found in the [examples for poli-sci-kit](https://github.com/andrewtavis/poli-sci-kit/tree/main/examples) or on [Google Colab](https://colab.research.google.com/github/andrewtavis/poli-sci-kit).
+- Pull requests with other examples will gladly be accepted

 # To-Do [`↩`](#contents) <a id="to-do"></a>